moira-alert/doc/source/installation/webhooks_scripts.rst

 In order to solve the problem we add the delivery checks support to webhook sender.

-First please read the notifier :doc:`/installation/configuration` and pay attention to webhook sender
+First please read the notifier :doc:`/installation/configuration` and pay attention to webhook sender.

 The most important fields for performing delivery checks is ``url_template`` and ``check_template``.
 These two fields are both `go templates <https://pkg.go.dev/text/template>`_ and support `sprig functions <https://masterminds.github.io/sprig/>`_.